opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 #### Q: If we use a JS implementation, will we run into foreseeable performance issues that would be solved by libgit2?

-A: Nearly all git operations especially ones you'd want to do in context of a browser won't be computationally heavy.
+Nearly all git operations especially ones you'd want to do in context of a browser won't be computationally heavy.

 The heaviest ones would mostl likely be comitting many files potentially but even there JS can do it quite fast even on large amount of content.